 Triz40.com for interactive html principles and quick lookup commands

 Was that confusing?
-Let’s try a fictional example that I just made up on the spot for the purpose of this post.
+Let’s try a fictional example that I just made up for the purposes of this post.
 See if you can follow along.

 - A brand new catalytic reaction was just discovered.
-I design a reactor to industrialize the process, and my design will work, but the economics need to be improved.
+I try to design a reactor to industrialize the process.
+My design will work, but the economics need to be improved.
 Thinking, I decide I want to increase the temperature, because that will speed up the rate of the reaction.
-This lets me get a faster production.
-(OR I could build a smaller reactor and get the same rate of production).
+This lets me get a faster production, improving the economics.
+(Or, build a smaller reactor and get the same rate of production).
 The downside is that my vessel and the surrounding piping will have to cost more, largely because I have to use a more expensive metal for the walls and the internals.
 I want to avoid this trade-off.
 After all, my whole point was to improve the economics!

 - I take my problem, open up the TRIZ matrix, and come up with a few matrix entries to try: first I want to look up “Improving productivity worsens temperature”, and “Improving temperature worsens ease of manufacture.”
 Looking through the matrix I see “Use of energy by stationary object.”
 Hey!
 That’s a good point.
 If I increase the temperature of the reaction I will also increase my fuel costs.
 So I am also going to check “Improving temperature worsens use of energy by stationary object”.
-I could keep reaching, using my creativity to come up with more and more entries, but I think my list is long enough for now.
+I could keep reaching, using my creativity to come up with more and more entries, but for now let's just see what we get with these three contradictions.

 - For each of these entries, I can see what principles are suggested and then check the principles out.
 To start, I look up “Improving Productivity worsens temperature” and the matrix suggests principles #35, #21, #28, and #10.
 Try it on Triz40.com and confirm that I am right!